 Computerized control means that very fast welding speeds can be achieved, resulting in high process efficiency.
 The electron beam can also be used to selectively anneal a narrow zone along the length of the metal coil, if necessary.

 Precision, custom-built fixtures are often necessary to support components prior to welding and CNC tables move parts to position them within the welding chamber.
-Over 30 years of experience in engineering design and providing Electron Beam Welding services means that Vincent Clad Metals are experts in planning and setting up tooling for every application.
+Over 30 years of experience in engineering design and providing Electron Beam Welding services means that Vincent Clad Metals are expert electron beam welder manufacturers in planning and setting up tooling for every application.